 - Extreme pain in the lower abdomen

-- Watery discharge that might vary in color indicating blood, clots, and pieces of tissue from the uterus, placenta, and amniotic sac.
+- Watery vaginal discharge that might be mixed with blood, clots, and pieces of tissue or meaty material.

 - Intense pain in the back or extreme cramping